-- In addition to the two absences mentioned in Section 3, Clinical Attendance, each student is allowed two (2) Personal Days Off (PDO) each clinical trimester. - Students are not required to make up days taken as a PDO. - If a student does not use the two PDOs, they cannot be carried over into the next trimester. - It is up to the student to inform the faculty on the day of the missed clinical time as to whether or not they will be using that day as a PDO. - Personal Days Off (PDO) are a privilege.
+- In addition to the two absences mentioned in Section 3, Clinical Attendance, each student is allowed two (2) Personal Days Off (PDO) each clinical trimester. - A PDO is a personal day off and must be used to cover the entirety of a scheduled shift.
+Partial shift coverage is not accepted. - Students are not required to make up days taken as a PDO. - If a student does not use the two PDOs, they cannot be carried over into the next trimester. - It is up to the student to inform the faculty on the day of the missed clinical time as to whether or not they will be using that day as a PDO.

+- Personal Days Off (PDO) are a privilege.
 Students abusing any program policy or procedure, as determined by the faculty, could have their PDOs suspended for that trimester.
 If they have already used their PDOs for that trimester, the next trimester's PDOs will be suspended. - If a student chooses to save their PDO(s) until the last week of the trimester, must ensure that all clinical requirements are completed for that trimester before taking the PDO(s).
-If there are any pending clinical requirements, the student will not be allowed to take the PDO(s).
+If there are any pending clinical requirements, the student will not be allowed to take the PDO(s). - PDO(s) cannot be retroactively applied to missed clinical time.